mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-3-1-released.md

 status: draft
 comments: yes

-We are happy to announce first bugfix release of [Mixxx 2.3.1](https://github.com/mixxxdj/mixxx/releases/tag/2.3.1)!
+We are happy to announce the release of [Mixxx 2.3.1](https://github.com/mixxxdj/mixxx/releases/tag/2.3.1)!
 Head over to the [download page]({filename}/pages/download.md#stable) and download it on Windows, macOS and Linux.

 This release fixes a handful of bugs and packaging issues plus adds several controller mappings.